|Alma Mater:||North Dakota|

-Erik Fabian is in his fourth season as an assistant coach on the North Dakota women's hockey staff.
+Erik Fabian is in his fifth season as an assistant coach on the North Dakota women's hockey staff.

 His responsibilities include working with the team’s penalty killing units, recruiting, scouting and basic hockey skills.

 Under his guidance, UND has set back-to-back records in succesful penalty-kill conversions, including an all-time high at 87.4 percent in 2011-12.

 Fabian is a former UND men’s forward (2003-07) who played professional hockey in the East Coast Hockey League for the Pensacola Ice Pilots and Alaska Aces where, in 91 games, he scored 47 points, including 20 goals.

-During his time in the Kelly Green and White, the Roseau, Minn., native, helped the Sioux to the NCAA tournament all four years, the semifinals three times and championship game once, finishing as national runner-up.
+During his time in the Kelly Green and White, the Roseau, Minn., native, helped UND to the NCAA tournament all four years, the semifinals three times and championship game once, finishing as national runner-up.

 Fabian was a three-time WCHA All-Academic selection and in 2003-04 had a career-high four-point game against Minnesota State (Feb.
 21, 2004), scoring a hat-trick and an additional assist.
 In 2004-05, Fabian scored two goals in a 4-2 Frozen Four semifinal win over Minnesota.